FIDELISSANYA/week2_project/README.md

  * HTNL - which was used to build the structure of the pages.

  * CSS - which was used to style the pages incuding the left aside navigation bar

+ * Javascript - contains the scripts necessary to run the ip.

  ## Reference
  * Materialize CSS Javascript